realtyem/synapse-workers/README.md

  but not the homeserver configuration are COTURN_MIN_PORT and COTURN_MAX_PORT, which default if not set to 49153 and 49173, respectively.
 And you can enable COTURN_METRICS so you can see those pretty(boring) graphs.
+* *NGINX_LISTEN_UNIX_SOCKET*: Set to a path and file that is represented internally for a Unix socket connection into the main entrypoint of the internal reverse proxy.
+If you do not bind mount this location to outside the container, this is useless.
+For example, set this to `/tmp/synapse-main.sock` and bind mount this to somewhere your external reverse proxy can find it, such as `/dev/shm` or `/run`.
+* **Special Note for these next two options**: if you use either of these, they will create sockets on the internal directory structure at `/run`.
+I highly recommend adding to the docker start arguments `--tmpfs /run` so this will become non-persisted in the docker layer.
+In unRAID, you can find this under `Advanced view` and `Extra Parameters`.
+If you run into errors that sound like "Could not create socket file" or "Could not create lock file" you may have forgotten to do this.(May fix this later, to make sockets created onto `/dev/shm` instead as that is not persisted or exposed)
+  * *SYNAPSE_PUBLIC_UNIX_SOCKETS*: Set to anything(1 is fine) to enable internal usage of Unix sockets between the internal reverse proxy and Synapse public facing endpoints.
+  * *SYNAPSE_HTTP_REPLICATION_UNIX_SOCKETS*: set to anything(1 is fine) to enable internal Synapse HTTP replication endpoints to use Unix sockets.
+This only is useful if you have any workers declared(see *SYNAPSE_WORKER_TYPES* above).